ArkadiyVoronov/ArkadiyVoronov/README.md

 - **Automation & scripting:**
   - Python – test utilities, data generators, API helpers, scripting for test environments
   - Bash – automation on Linux servers, CI jobs, log collection, environment bootstrap
   - Go – small CLI tools, experimental automation services, and utilities for working with APIs and infrastructure
+  I use these to remove manual routine from test benches, CI, and environment setup.

 - **APIs & tools:**
   - REST API testing with Postman and Python